IMPORTANT Information:

-Everyone must therefore be cautious and respect the signage!
+Everyone is therefore urged to be cautious and respect the posted signs!
 You can see a video about how quickly the water level can rise

-The area is very vulnerable.
-Do not make fires on the rocks, as you may risk the rock cracking.
-Think environmentally friendly and do not throw rubbish.
+The area is extremely vulnerable.
+Do not make fires on the bedrock, as this could cause the rock to crack.
+Be environmentally conscious and do not leave trash behind.

 Let yourself wander through eras and explore your ancestral age in a way seldom seen…